 Why is the Speedmaster Professional 145.022 so in demand?

 Another reason to go after a Speedmaster Professional 145.022 is that you will be able to find them in pristine condition but also in a pretty worn condition.
 Something that isn’t per definition a bad thing.
 Personally, I like my vintage watches to be ‘worn’ a bit and show signs of a previous owner who had fun with it.
-You can also search for dials that discolored a bit (or faded to brown entirely, although these seem to fetch quite high prices these days).
+You can also search for dials that discolored a bit (or faded to brown entirely, although these fetch high prices these days).
 Heck, they even come in blue and grey dials.
 If condition is important to you, the 145.022 is very interesting as you will even come across some hardly used sets from the early 1980s some times.
 The question is, would you wear such a thing?

 But let’s start with some basic things.